 - Having one person be responsible for too much

 - Too many meetings where the goal isn’t to help move along tasks and projects

 The best way to figure out the disruption(s) in your remote team’s workflow is to ask them!

-In a given day, what throws them off course?
+On a given day, what throws them off course?
 Where do they get hung up?
 What are their biggest questions about how things “work” around the “office”?
 What information do they wish they had access to?
-What technology do they use that is out of date or unreliable?
+What technology do they use that is outdated or unreliable?
 What tools do they constantly wish they had?

 When do they feel like the bottleneck holding something up?
 What do they see as the biggest blockers to their productivity?